sumoprojects/sumokoin/README.md

 * Click on "Save changes"

 ## Info on server authentication
 It is reccommended that you specify a username/password with your wallet rpc.
 This can be done by starting your wallet rpc with `monero-wallet-rpc --rpc-bind-port 18081 --rpc-login username:password --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon.
-Alternatively, you can use the `--restricted-rpc` flag with the wallet rpc like so `./monero-wallet-rpc --testnet --rpc-bind-port 2808 --restricted-rpc --wallet-file testnetWallet`.
+Alternatively, you can use the `--restricted-rpc` flag with the wallet rpc like so `./monero-wallet-rpc --testnet --rpc-bind-port 18081 --restricted-rpc --wallet-file wallet/path`.